GusXKern/Netsuite_Billing_Upload_Automator/README.md

 # Background
 In my previous role, I worked on building tools to automate various accounting functions.
-Using mostly advanced Google Sheets formulas and Google Apps Script I was able to take previously time consuming manual tasks and turn them into easily understandable and shareable spreadsheet-based tools.
-While in this role, the project I spent the most time on was rebuilding our tool to automate the creation of invoices in Netsuite.
+Using mostly advanced Google Sheets formulas and Google Apps Script, I was able to take previously time consuming manual tasks and turn them into easily understandable and shareable spreadsheet-based tools.
+While in this role, the project I spent the most time on was rebuilding our tool to automate the creation of invoices in NetSuite.

-(Add part about why I did this project: Make fake data, add price levels to raw data using mapping, setting up SQL database with tables that have mapping logic, then making streamlit webpage)
+After completing both the Google Data Analytics and Advanced Data Analytics courses, I wanted to see if I could use Python to build a tool that was faster and more reliable than the spreadsheet alternative.

 # Tools I Used